The Raven

 "The Raven" is a narrative poem by American writer Edgar Allan Poe.
 First published in January 1845, the poem is often noted for its musicality, stylized language and supernatural atmosphere.
-It tells of a distraught lover who is paid a visit by a mysterious raven that repeatedly speaks a single word.
+It tells of a distraught lover who is paid a visit by a mysterious raven that repeatedly speaks a single word: "nevermore".
 The lover, often identified as a student, is lamenting the loss of his love, Lenore.
-Sitting on a bust of Pallas, the raven seems to further antagonize the protagonist with its repetition of the word "nevermore".
+Sitting on a bust of Pallas, the raven seems to antagonize the protagonist further with its repetition of the word.
 The poem makes use of folk, mythological, religious, and classical references.

 Poe stated that he composed the poem in a logical and methodical manner, aiming to craft a piece that would resonate with both critical and popular audiences, as he elaborated in his follow-up essay in 1846, "The Philosophy of Composition".
 The poem was inspired in part by a talking raven in the 1841 novel Barnaby Rudge by Charles Dickens.
 Poe based the complex rhythm and meter on Elizabeth Barrett's poem "Lady Geraldine's Courtship" and made use of internal rhyme as well as alliteration throughout.

 "The Raven" was first attributed to Poe in print in the New York Evening Mirror on January 29, 1845.
 Its publication made Poe popular in his lifetime, although it did not bring him much financial success.
 The poem was soon reprinted, parodied, and illustrated.
 Critical opinion is divided as to the poem's literary status, but it nevertheless remains one of the most famous poems ever written.